Elbridge T. Gerry Sr.

-Elbridge Thomas Gerry (November 22, 1908 – February 26, 1999), known as Ebby Gerry, was an American banker and polo player.
+Elbridge Thomas Gerry (November 22, 1908 – February 26, 1999), known as Ebby Gerry, was an American banker and polo player as well as an heir to both the wealthy Gerry and Harriman families.

 Early life

 Gerry was born in New York City on November 22, 1908.
 His parents were Robert Livingston Gerry Sr. (1877–1957) and Cornelia Averell Harriman (1884-1966).
 His brothers were Robert Livingston Gerry Jr., Henry Averell Gerry, and Edward Harriman Gerry.
 His uncles included New York Governor W. Averell Harriman and E. Roland Harriman.
 His great-great-grandfather was Elbridge Gerry, a signer of the Declaration of Independence and the Articles of Confederation.

 Gerry was named after his paternal grandfather, Elbridge Thomas Gerry (1837–1927), who was usually called "Commodore" due to the office he held with the New York Yacht Club, who co-founded the New York Society for the Prevention of Cruelty to Children, sometimes called the Gerry Society.

 He attended St. Bernard's School, the Aiken Preparatory School in Aiken, South Carolina, St. Paul's School in Concord, New Hampshire, and Harvard College, where he graduated in 1931.
 At Harvard, he was the Captain of the polo team.